EkaterinaKasilina/EkaterinaKasilina.github.io/about.md

 Kaggle Competitions Expert with two silver medals

 **MY EXPERIENCE**
-- 2023 - Senior Data Scientist in Demand forecasting project for the biggest North American retailers(Costco, Target, etc)
+- 2023 - Developing Demand forecasting application for the biggest North American retailers(Costco, Target, etc)
-- 2022 - Senior Data Scientist for developing Resource optimization for Canadian train company
+- 2022 - Developing Resource optimization application for Canadian train company
 - 2020 - Team Lead for developing a Voice Agent for sales in call centers at a telecom company
-- 2019 - Team Lead for a Data Quality control application with anomaly detection capabilities
+- 2019 - Team Lead for a data quality control application featuring anomaly detection capabilities
-- 2018 - CV tool controlling sales offices
+- 2018 - Creating a CV tool to analyze workload in sales offices
 - 2010 - 2018 - Conducting data analysis and developing dashboards for stakeholders

 **EDUCATION**